 Hopefully, you’ve had your bike on a tender over the winter but, if not, your battery likely needs a dose of TLC.
 If you run additional electrical items that increase the strain on the charging system, such as heated grips, a satellite navigation system, or an alarm, it's even more important to have your battery inspected before heading out on a ride.

+If your battery isn’t sealed, be sure to check the water level using distilled water to top up and clean the terminals using a little grease on the connection.
 Most times, a slow charge will bring the bike back to life.
-But be aware that long periods of non-use (like the winter ) can affect the battery and may ultimately mean that the battery will no longer hold a charge.
-If the battery is struggling to turn the engine over, or quickly loses charge, you should have the battery replaced.
+Occasionally, long periods of non-use, like the winter, can affect the battery and may ultimately mean that the battery will no longer hold a charge.
+If the battery is struggling to turn the engine over or quickly loses charge, you should have the battery replaced.

-Motorcycle Maintenance At V&F
+Spring Motorcycle Maintenance At V&F

-From repairs to regular maintenance, we offer the best motorcycle services in Western Mass.
-V&F can help you create an appropriate schedule that considers your bike’s age, your driving habits, and the manufacturer’s recommendation.
+From repairs to regular maintenance, V&F offers the best motorcycle maintenance services in Western Mass.
+V&F can help you create an appropriate schedule considering your bike’s age, driving habits, and the manufacturer’s recommendations.
 Call us at (413)314-2280 to discuss preventative maintenance planning, or schedule an appointment online.

 An annual favorite of our readers, this guide was originally published in April 2019 and is updated annually to reflect changing best practices.
 This is the first of a three-part series.
 Stay tuned for parts two and three, coming later this week!